frianasoa/Ze-Notes/docs/index.md

 The image below shows how the settings are reflected on the context menu of the main table.

-*Context menu reflecting Custom AI settings*
+*Context menu reflecting Custom AI*
 ![image](./images/settings-custom-ai-03.png)